sayanlp99/bits_notes/sem2/devops/devops.md

 #### **Fault Model in Self-Healing**:
 - **Fault Source**: Identify where the fault originated (e.g., hardware, software).
 - **Fault Duration**: How long the fault impacts the system.
-- **System Response**: The system’s ability to detect, degrade gracefully, and recover from the fault.
+- **System Response**: The system's ability to detect, degrade gracefully, and recover from the fault.

 #### **Architectural Approach**:
 Self-healing systems often require **reconfiguration**.
 The system can locate alternative components, restart failed ones, or rejuvenate itself.
 These approaches can be implemented through **reflective middleware**.